qutorial/over-it-flows/2-taking-control/readme.txt

 7. Bad characters

 It might be that not every character is processed by the program in the same way.
-Some might get ingored, changed.
+Some might get ignored, changed.
 Some might serve as terminators for the input.
 We have to figure it out before we insert the shellcode which might suffer from bad characters.